February 9 2007 (Checked Nov 11 2019)

 Developing Problem-Solvers and Critical Thinkers

 Most reports and studies on the state of higher education stress the need for graduates who are good problem solvers and effective team players.
-This set of behaviors — embedded into the processes of online discussions — helps students to see the processes and the knowledge needed for both problem formulation and problem solving.
+This set of behaviors — embedded into the processes of online discussions — helps students to see the processes and the knowledge needed for first, formulating the problem, and then secondly, solving the problem.
 Of course, in many cases, the work that is done in formulating and clarifying a problem often takes us halfway to a solution to a particular problem.
 And this is a valuable lesson on its own.
 The sustained and thoughtful interaction and the teamwork required to clarify and solve problems results in the shared knowledge discovery and co-creation that are also indicators of a successful learning community.

-Last week we promised that we would do more about the instructor role and cognitive presence.
-We’ll work on that this next time!
+We have promised previously that we would do more about the instructor role and cognitive presence.
+We’ll work on that soon.
 In the meantime be sure to share your questions, successes, and stories!